sheltermanager/asm3/doc/manual/reports.rst

 HTML for you in a simple table format.
 It is worthwhile running this and then modifying the HTML afterwards.

+The editor will highlight the syntax of both languages for you, and if you press F11, will allow you to edit in full screen mode.

 For some excellent beginner tutorials on both SQL and HTML, see www.w3schools.com